July 24th, 2020 | Mum, Dad, I'm a YouTuber!

 Furthermore, I’m amazed by how plastic the human brain is and how fast your boundaries can shift.
 If someone told me just a year ago that I would write a book, I would have laughed at them.
 But then, I came up with the idea in September 2019, and the book was out on Amazon just three months later.
 Similarly, if someone told me three months ago that I would have a YouTube channel, I would have laughed at them.
 But hey, this is what just happened.
 I don’t dare to think about what comes next.

 And, the plasticity in your brain is really quick.
 In the first week or two of doing the recordings, you fully focus on yourself: Am I perhaps just making an idiot of myself?
 Are my voice and my face good enough for the screen?
 After a few weeks, you accept the reality.

-You forget about thinking how you look and sound, and you concentrate on improving the quality of the recordings: getting a better camera, microphone, and the overall infrastructure.
+You forget about thinking about how you look and sound, and you concentrate on improving the quality of the recordings: getting a better camera, microphone, and overall infrastructure.
 After two months, you stop worrying about all the above.
-Then, you only worry about whether the recordings reach out to enough people who might find it useful.
+Then, you only worry about whether the recordings reach out to enough people who might find them useful.